 Warren M. Grill

-Our research is in the area of neural engineering: using engineering approaches to understand and control neural function.
+Our research employs engineering approaches to understand and control neural function.
 We work on fundamental questions and applied development in electrical stimulation of the nervous system to restore function to individuals with neurological impairment or injury.

 Current projects include: